Marc White: Personal life

+Before his career in football and property development, White achieved early success in the corporate sector.
+By his mid-twenties, he became the youngest corporate sales director for a major blue-chip company in the United Kingdom.
+White has frequently stated that the leadership and corporate management training he received during this period heavily influenced his later approach to running both the sporting and financial operations of Dorking Wanderers.
 White made his name as a banker in the City of London before starting a successful marketing business.
 Growing up as a Wimbledon fan, White became frustrated with the destruction of his club and decided to start his own team instead of watching, founding Dorking Wanderers in 1999.